google/applied-machine-learning-intensive/v2/03_regression/02_regression_in_sklearn/slides.md

 `SGDRegressor`, however, has many hyperparameters that can be tuned.
 You can see some of those hyperparameters in use here.

-The first parameter that we have changed is the `max_iter`.
-This changes the maximum number of times that the model will pass over the data for training.
+The first hyperparameter that we have changed is the `max_iter`.
+This changes the maximum number of times that the data will be passed to the model for training.
 Sometimes you can improve model performance by just training more.

 The second parameter, `n_iter_no_change`, manages "early stopping" for the model.
-The setting is the number of times the model will pass over the data, not see a meaningful change in loss, and keep going.
+This setting controls the number of times the data will be passed to the model for training, not see a meaningful change in loss, and keep going.
 We have said that if you don't see a meaningful change in 10 epochs, stop.
 Increasing this number can potentially help your model get out of a plateau of loss that is just a local minimum.

-The `tol` setting defines what that meaningful change in loss is.
+The `tol` setting defines the meaningful change in loss.

 And finally the `learning_rate` affects the change in learning rate over time.
-At each epoch the algorithm adjusts weights by the learning rate and measures loss.
+At each epoch the algorithm adjusts weights in a way that's proportional to the learning rate and measures the loss.
 This rate can be constant throughout the training, but can also change over time.
 There are schools of thought that favor making the learning rate smaller as training continues to allow the optimizer to make finer adjustments as it nears an optimal solution.

 There are many more hyperparameters that can be found in the SGDRegressor documentation.
 -->